dig/redis-orm/README.md

 # redis-orm
-A lightweight java redis object relational mapping library
+A lightweight Object Relational Mapping library for Java. redis-orm is a library for storing objects in Redis, a persistent key-value database.